jaypey/OverTrack/README.md

 ## About

-In a nutshell: a private budgeting tool that can be self-hosted.
+In a nutshell: a budgeting tool that can be self-hosted.

 This project is an attempt to understand and control my own spending better without giving my banking/financial info to a 3rd party.
 The app is meant to be used with 1 login, and you can host easily your own instance.

-The app was designed by [Iana Noda](https://iananoda.com).
+The app was designed by [Iana Noda](https://iananoda.com) and is a fork of a private budgeting tool: [Ontrack](https://github.com/inoda/ontrack) .

 ## Features